When I'm asleep, dreaming and lulled and warm,—

 Are they not still your brothers through our blood?"

-We are busy working to bring Siegfried Sassoon's "Sick Leave" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Siegfried Sassoon's "Sick Leave" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Sick Leave" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.